Saapasmono/object-oriented-intro-coursework/README.md

 # Course work for Intrdocution of Object Oriented Programming

-This is a course work for one of our UTA's mandatory courses
+This is a course work for one of our UTA's mandatory courses.
+The fi folder is not mine, but is needed to run the code.

 ## Intro

 Java Project.
 Starts without parameters.
-Runs only in RAM.

 ```
 List of commands
 ```
-Works like linux terminal, just little bit different commands
+Works like linux terminal, with just a little bit different commands

 md = make dir
 mf = make file